m-lizak/GLSLRB_Work/README.md

 Before running the scripts, ensure all dependencies are installed and paths to your local data are properly configured.

-## Author
+## Contributors:

-Maciej Lizak
+- Maciej 'Mac' Lizak
-Graduate Student | Remote Sensing & Geospatial Analysis
-University of Guelph

 ---